sakibhasan-24/thought-share/README.md

 - create login page
 - use login functionality

+# step-7

+- google log in

-# step-7 a big questions
+# step-8 a big questions

 - where should i store the user token when created
   _ i will store it in local storage